SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: List of equations and practical implementation details

 Transition rates and coefficients related to recombination of Hydrogen include fitting functions that emulate the results of more accurate and expensive computations (here $\ln(a)$ is the logarithm of the scale factor, while $(Fa)$ is an unrelated fudge factor):

 Helium rates and coefficients are even more complicated.
 First, Helium includes contributions from singlet states ($\Hesin$):

 Second, Helium also includes contributions from triplet states ($\Hetri$):

-Every variable that does not occur on the left side of an equation is either a constant or a parameter.
-This includes $Y_\He$, fudge factors and wavenumbers, frequencies and energies for atomic transitions.
-Some important variables are the baryon temperature $T_b$, photon temperature $T_\gamma$, mean molecular weight $\mu$, baryon sound speed $c_s^2$, optical depth $\kappa$, visibility function $v$ and the free electron fraction $X_\el$ (conventionally relative to Hydrogen, so $X_\el > 1$ in presence of Helium).
-Please consult the code and RECFAST references cited above for more details.
+Every variable that does not occur on the left side of an equation is either a constant or a parameter given in the code.
+This includes $Y_\He$, fudge factors, and wavenumbers, frequencies, and energies for atomic transitions.
+Some important variables defined above are the baryon temperature $T_b$, photon temperature $T_\gamma$, mean molecular weight $\mu$, baryon sound speed $c_s^2$, optical depth $\kappa$, visibility function $v$, and the free electron fraction $X_\el$ (conventionally relative to Hydrogen, so $X_\el > 1$ in presence of Helium).
+We refer to the code and RECFAST references cited above for more details.